 You can take your discipline exam first, but we don’t recommend this approach.
 Instead, we suggest taking your discipline exam right after the core section associated with it.
 That means taking BAR right after FAR, ISC after AUD and TCP after REG.

-The Business Environment and Concept (BEC) section will no longer be part of the CPA Exam once CPA Evolution goes into effect.
-However, BEC content isn’t going away.
-BEC content will be split between the AUD, FAR, BAR and ISC sections under the CPA Evolution model in 2024.
-We recommend sitting for the BEC exam this year since it’s the easiest section to pass and will count as a replacement for your discipline exam in 2024.
+The Business Environment and Concept (BEC) section is no longer be part of the CPA Exam.
+However, BEC content didn’t going away.
+BEC content was split between the AUD, FAR, BAR and ISC sections under the CPA Evolution model in 2024.

-However, these may still appear as exhibits to selection simulations.
+However, these will still appear as exhibits to select simulations.

 Instead, questions will focus on SpreadJS.